Essex derby: History

 Comparative chart of yearly table positions of Colchester and Southend in the football league.

 The Essex derby returned for the 2015–16 League One season after Southend were promoted through the League Two play-offs, seeing a return of the fixture for the first time since the 2009–10 season.
 Southend won the first match between the sides in five years on 26 December 2015 by 2–0 at the Colchester Community Stadium.
 The match at Roots Hall during the same season was a fiery affair which saw Colchester vice-captain Alex Gilbey sent off for a foul on Southend's Ryan Leonard in the first-half.
 After former U's player Anthony Wordsworth had put the Shrimpers ahead in the 82nd-minute, Adam Barrett soon doubled the home side's advantage before crowd trouble started.
 After Barrett had run the length of the pitch to celebrate close to the away fans, a lone Southend supporter jumped onto the pitch and began throwing punches at the Colchester fans.
 Stewards eventually restrained the man, while other fans had also followed suit in jumping on the pitch, but further violence was avoided after Southend players, police and stewards ushered the fans back into the stands.
 Police said that the matter would be investigated after video evidence emerged.
 The game ended 3–0 to Southend.
 The man involved in the incident admitted affray and pitch invasion at Southend Magistrates Court on 24 February.
-He was give an eight-week suspended prison sentence and was ordered to pay £265 in fines, while receiving a five-year banning order that prohibits him from attending any football match in the country until 2021.
+He was give an eight-week suspended prison sentence and was ordered to pay £265 in fines, while receiving a five-year banning order that prohibited him from attending any football match in the country until 2021.

 The largest Essex derby victory was recorded on 10 November 2020, when Colchester beat Southend 6–1 at the Community Stadium.
 Jevani Brown registered a hat-trick for the U's in the dead rubber EFL Trophy group stage match.